Wang Leehom

+Wang holds honorary doctoral degrees from both Williams College and Berklee College of Music.
 In addition to his music, Wang has also acted in over twenty films, including Ang Lee's Lust, Caution, Jackie Chan's Little Big Soldier and Michael Mann's Blackhat.
 He won Best Actor at the 2018 Macau Film Festival.
 Asia Society presented the 2019 Game Changer Award to Wang Leehom at the U.S.-Asia Entertainment Summit.

-He is an environmental activist, and his album Change Me was dedicated to raising eco-awareness among Chinese youth.
+Wang is an environmental activist, and his album Change Me was dedicated to raising eco-awareness among Chinese youth.
 Wang was one of the first torchbearers for the Beijing 2008 Summer Olympics, and performed in the Olympics' closing ceremony in Beijing.
 He was again a torchbearer for the 2012 Summer Olympics in London, making him the only person in the Mandarin pop circle to have taken part in the event twice.
 He is a longtime ambassador for World Vision Taiwan and Malaysia.

-Wang holds honorary doctoral degrees from both Williams College and Berklee College of Music.